 Pupil Premium Plus

-In order for the school to receive this grant, each eligible child must be recorded on the annual January school census.
+In order for the school to receive this grant, each eligible child must be recorded on the annual October school census.
+Funds will be paid directly to the school by the DfE.

 Unfortunately Pupil Premium Plus funding is not available to all previously looked-after children.
 Children are not eligible if they have been adopted from outside England and Wales, including Scotland and Northern Ireland, as well as from overseas unless it can be demonstrated that they have been previously looked after by a public authority, a religious organisation or other provider of care whose sole purpose is to benefit society.
 Children who are home educated are not eligible for the grant.